Seattle Bucket List: 75 Things to Do in the Emerald City

 • maintain the water level of the freshwater lakes: Lake Washington and Lake Union

-• prevent the mixing the sea water from Puget Sound with the fresh lake water
+• prevent the mixing of sea water from Puget Sound with the fresh lake water

 • move boats from the water level of the lakes to the water level of Puget Sound, and vice versa.